puar-playground/EZ-FastChat/data/README.md

 ```
 huggingface-cli download liuhaotian/LLaVA-Pretrain --repo-type dataset --local-dir .
 ```
 The files will be downloaded to the cache directory, and symbolic links will be created in the local directory.
 The files can be read using the command `cat foo file.json`.
+Find cache dir by `ls -l`